goblet/goblet/docs/source/topics.rst

 Syncing State
 ^^^^^^^^^^^^^

-The cli command `goblet sync` will sync resources that are deployed in GCP with current goblet app configuration.
+The cli command `goblet sync` will sync resources that are deployed in GCP based on the current goblet app configuration.
 This command will delete resources based on naming convention that are no longer in the app configuration.
 For example schuduled jobs start with the function_name prefix so if the function_name is goblet_function the sync command will flag any scheduled jobs that start with the prefix `goblet_function` that are not in the current app config.
 Note this may cause some resources that are named similar to be deleted so make sure to run the command with `--dryrun` flag to see what resources are flagged for deletion.